 Dimitra Manis answered the second question:

-• She looked back on the interviews with the various members of the Supervisory Board and information, and references were checked.
+• She looked back on the interviews with the various members of the Supervisory Board and Executive Board in a positive light.
+To prepare, she considered all publicly available information, and references were checked.
 This was a very diligent process.